Nea88/dokku_mysql_wp_plugin/README.md

-# MySql plugin for Dokku
+# MySql Wordpress plugin plugin for Dokku based on (https://github.com/hughfletcher/dokku-mysql-plugin)

-Create mysql containers on the fly or link them persistantly to your web app you push up to your Dokku install.
+Create mysql containers on the fly or link them persistantly to your web app you push up to your Dokku install, if wp-config.php presents in root dicrectory.
 See [Dokku](https://github.com/progrium/dokku) for the bigger picture.

 ##Install

     cd /var/lib/dokku/plugins
     git clone https://github.com/hughfletcher/dokku-mysql-plugin mysql
-    chmod +x mysql/install mysql/commands mysql/pre-release
     dokku plugins-install

 ##Commands